 - A shorter reaction time and rapid deployment (its a lot faster to “Throw dem hands” than fumble for you gun)

-- Help to isolate and retain your firearm
+- Isolation and retention your firearm

-- Create the time and distance needed to deploy and engage threats with your firearm. (reactionary gap, remember?)
+- Create the time and distance needed to deploy and engage threats with your firearm.

 With a high enough degree of proficiency combatives can be used in place of a firearm.
 Additionally, Serious and regular practice of real world combatives techniques in an established program with qualified instructors is a key factor in developing your survival mindset.
 Gun or no gun, the will to survive is arguably your greatest asset in a life or death situation.
 So.. maybe you need to augment your firearms training?
 No worries.
 Or maybe you haven’t started your training yet?
 Even better.
 CDI’s Defensive pistol Course and Practical Self defense classes are specifically designed to teach our students the skills and mindset necessary to survive a close quarters encounter.
 Checkout our course offerings and sign up today! https://www.trainingatcdi.com/courses/ Self Defense with a firearm at close quarters is far more than having proficient shooting skills.
 You might need to defend yourself faster than you can draw your firearm.
 You will definitely need to protect and retain your firearm once it’s drawn.
 And you will most certainly need to create the necessary time and distance to deploy your firearm.
 At CDI we sum it up by saying….
 “You gotta fight to get to your gun.”